Platinum Sponsor & Official Sports Medicine Provider for Hudson Soccer

 Futsal is a 5v5 indoor soccer league played at the St. Croix Valley Recreation Center on Friday nights.
 Games are fast paced on a small field that require good foot skills and teamwork to be successful.
 There are usually 2 sessions available for ages U11-U14 which run from Nov-Dec and Jan-Feb (boys and girls).
 If you are within these age groups your coach will make the decision if 1 or both sessions will be played.
 Note since it's 5v5, older age teams with larger rosters may have a need to be selective of participation from week to week, but throughout the session all players should have equal opportunity to participate.

 High School Girls teams have the extra complexity in that our competition usually comes from the Twin Cities Metro Area and Minnesota High School Girls soccer is played in the fall (opposite Wisconsin).
-This means Western Wisconsin HS age girls teams do not have league play, TSCL or otherwise, and instead get registered for several competitive Fall Tournaments.
+This means Western Wisconsin HS age girls teams do not have league play, TSCL or otherwise, and instead get registered for several competitive Fall and Winter Tournaments.
+The Girls also have weekly reserved dome time at St. Croix Valley Recreational Center (Dome) in Stillwater.

 This often leads to questions about cost and why it's not cheaper if the club seasons are shorter for both boys and girls.
-The answer is simple, the cost of TCSL league registration itself is very small, but the costs of the tournaments and the coaching staff increases with age, well over shadowing the small league registration costs that are avoided for 1 season.
+The answer is simple, the cost of TCSL league registration itself is very small, but the costs of the tournaments and the coaching staff increases with age (as well as dome expenses for the girls), well over shadowing the small league registration costs that are avoided for 1 season.
 It's important to remember the club registration comes with a full winter training schedule as well!

 Yes!
-We encourage parent Assistant Coaches and Team Managers.
+We encourage parent Team Managers and will evaluate Parent Assistant Coaching opportunities.
 The added support allows our paid coaching staff to focus more time on team and player development.
 These roles play an active part of each team and help you be more "in the know," as well as fulfill your annual volunteer hours.
 Because these roles work closely with the team, SafeSport Training (misconduct training conducted online) and a background check are required before a Coach or Team Manager card is awarded.
 Duties vary by team and Head Coach preference, but could include: